Chocolate Halloween Sprinkle Cookies

 It’s the perfect contrast between thick, chewy, fudgy interior and crunchy, sprinkle-coated exterior.

-So go grab some sprinkles (Halloween for these, but of course easily customizable for all holidays) and make some cookies this weekend just in time for next week’s Halloween festivities!
+So go grab some sprinkles (Halloween for these, but of course easily customizable for all holidays) and make some cookies for Halloween!

 How to Make Chocolate Halloween Sprinkle Cookies